-The strategic framework on which PAIMAN is based, Survival, follows a series of steps necessary to improve survival of mother and newborn in event of complication or illness.
+The strategic framework on which PAIMAN is based, The Pathway to Care and Survival, follows a series of steps necessary to improve survival of mother and complication or illness.

 The framework is based on the three delays identified by Thaddeus and Maine that explain high mortality caused by obstetric emergencies.
 The Change (Piotrow, et al. 1997) three delays are: 1) Delay in recognizing there is a problem and deciding to seek care, 2) Delay in transporting the woman to a facility that can provide that care, and 3) Delay in receiving treatment at the facility.